DataDog/rules_oci/README.md

 * [ ] Support for custom artifact crawlers to pull artifacts that have children not represented by the OCI Image Spec.
 Ex pulling a full CNAB bundle and all dependencies.
+* [ ] Probably should add a benchmark against `rules_docker`.
+They have different
+goals, but still needed to justify claims

 ### Current Limitations
 * [ ] Non-shallow pulls are sometimes broken